Ridgefield-Crystal Lake Presbyterian Church

 Q. How did RCLPC choose to work with a community in Guatemala?

-Q. When is the first trip scheduled?
+Q. When is the next trip scheduled?

 Q. How are the water systems sustained once they are installed?

 A. To make a financial gift to RCLPC's LWW, write Living Waters on the memo line of your check, and place it in the offering.
+All donations are tax-deductible, and 100% goes directly to the projects.

 Q. If I am interested in going on a trip, how do I get more information?